-- AB1: The program follows sound business practices, policies, and procedures that support financial sustainability. - AB2: The program assures a professional working climate. - AB3: Personnel are evaluated on their performance. - AB4: The program promotes positive working relationships and professionalism. - AB5: A comprehensive program evaluation process is developed and performed on an annual basis.
-The evaluation examines the program's policies and procedures, care and education environment, curriculum, and administration and business practices. - AB6: Benefits are offered to encourage retention.
+- AB1: The program follows sound business practices, policies, and procedures that support financial sustainability. - AB2: In programs where there are multiple employees, the program assures a professional working climate.
+(This standard is n/a for programs without multiple employees.) - AB3: In programs where there are multiple employees, personnel are evaluated on their performance. - AB4: In programs where there are multiple employees, the program promotes positive working relationships and professionalism.
+(This standard is n/a for programs without multiple employees.) - AB5: A comprehensive program evaluation process is developed and performed on an annual basis.
+The evaluation examines the program's policies and procedures, care and education environment, curriculum, and administration and business practices. - AB6: In programs where there are multiple employees, benefits are offered to encourage retention.